aekendig/2024-10-24-mndnr/index.md

 {% endif %}

 {% comment %}
+{% endcomment %}
 AUDIENCE

-Explain who your audience is.
-(In particular, tell readers if the workshop is only open to people from a particular institution.
-{% endcomment %}
+This workshop is for employees of the MN DNR.

 {% if site.carpentry == "swc" %}
 {% include swc/who.html %}
 {% elsif site.carpentry == "dc" %}